Is The Devil Judge a dystopian au of Crime and Punishment?

 My fascination with Crime and Punishment may be why the currently airing Korean drama The Devil Judge enthralls me.
 The Devil Judge is a dystopian crime series starring Ji Sung and Park Jin Young as judges Kang Yo Han and Kim Ga On.
 In the drama, chaos has settled upon society, drawing a stark line between the rich and the poor.
 There’s an open distrust and hatred toward the leaders of the nation.
 In an attempt to quell this, a live reality court series is born with Kang Yo Han becoming a face of justice for the people.
-Behind the scenes, a bitter rivalry is growing between Kang Yo Han and the seemingly benevolent Social Responsibility Society.
+Behind the scenes, a bitter rivalry is growing between Kang Yo Han and the seemingly benevolent Social Responsibility Foundation.

-From the beginning, this series grabbed me, not because of its dystopian crime genre or its visually beautiful actors, but because of our lead Kang Yo Han.
+From the beginning, this series grabbed me, not because of its dystopian crime genre or its visually beautiful actors, but because of our lead, Kang Yo Han.
 He is my Raskolnikov.
 He’s the reason I spent countless hours in college sitting in the library attic researching possible mental illnesses, psychology, and philosophy.

 If The Devil Judge is not a modern au dystopian retelling of Crime and Punishment, I will eat my shoe.
-Okay, maybe not literally, but I will undoubtedly be disappointed because everything about this series fulfills all my “wanted to write fanfictions about this novel” need on it in college.
+Okay, maybe not literally, but I will undoubtedly be disappointed because everything about this series fulfills all my “wanted to write fanfictions about this novel” need in college.